How galaxy properties vary with filament proximity in the SIMBA simulations: Introduction

 The Universe on large scales is comprised of a network of galaxies, gas and dark matter forming the so-called cosmic web \citep[e.g.][]{bond_1996,aragon-calvo_2010}.
 This large-scale structure (LSS) consisting of void regions, sheet-like walls, filaments, and nodes is predicted by the Zel'dovich's model for the gravitational collapse of ellipsoidal fluctuations in the matter density field (\citealt{zeldovich1, zeldovich2}).
 The features of the cosmic web have been brought to light via systematic galaxy redshift surveys (e.g. \citealt{de_lapparent_1986,Geller_Huchra1989,Colless2001,Tegmark2004}), and are also supported by simulations which predict the hierarchical formation of voids, walls and filaments assuming the well-established cold dark matter (CDM) paradigm (e.g. \citealt{Springel2005}).

 Within the cosmic web, galaxies continuously grow and evolve, their properties being strongly correlated with their local environments.
-Denser environments show over-abundances of massive halos due to the enhanced dark matter densities and the proto-halo's earlier collapse (e.g. \citealt{bond_1996}), which favours the formation of massive galaxies.
-Massive galaxies are today known to be predominantly elliptical and red, thus giving rise to the long observed morphology--density and colour--density relations (\citealt{Dressler1980, PostmanGeller1984, Dressler1986,Kauffmann2004, Baldry2006}; for reviews see \citealt{BosselliGavazzi2006,BosselliGavazzi2014}).
+Denser environments show over-abundances of massive halos due to the enhanced dark matter densities and the proto-halo's earlier collapse (e.g. \citealt{bond_1996}), which favours the formation of massive galaxies. \tbn{Such environments also appear to have a non-negligible effects on galaxies, even when controlling for galaxy masses, giving rise to the long observed morphology--density and colour--density relations (\citealt{Dressler1980, PostmanGeller1984, Dressler1986,Kauffmann2004, Baldry2006}; for reviews see \citealt{BosselliGavazzi2006,BosselliGavazzi2014}).}

 Traditionally, environmental effects have been studied by contrasting galaxies within groups and clusters versus those in the ``field''.
 In such studies, the environment is a proxy for halo mass, with dense environments representing massive halos with virial mass $\ga 10^{13}M_\odot$.
 Yet the field population itself may not be homogeneous in terms of its environmental dependence.
 For instance, field galaxies within a filamentary environment could have enhanced galaxy growth due to the greater availability of gas relative to void regions, or else could be retarded if that gas were shock-heated on large-scale structure.
 The filamentary web may be the site of ``pre-processing'', in which galaxy properties are altered prior to entering into group and cluster environments \citep[e.g.][]{fujita2004, wetzel2013}.
 Disentangling these effects is important for fully characterising the role of the environment in galaxy evolution.